 "Come on, Danny, you can't keep pretending that you forgot something.
-We need to go now," Nicole ordered, standing by the front door, but looking into the room off to the right.
-I just got her out of the living room, searching for nothing and now I have to deal with this.
-She shook her head and sighed.
-And I thought the fact that I got her downstairs in decent clothes would be the most difficult thing today.
-Shows how much I know.
+We need to go now," Nicole ordered, standing by the front door.
+"I won't go through this with every room in the house.
+I just got you out of the living room, searching for nothing and now I have to deal with this."She sighed.
+"And I thought the fact that I got her downstairs in decent clothes would be the most difficult thing today.
+Shows how much I know," she muttered.

 "I really forgot something this time!"
 Dane insisted.